diegologs/Geranium/ideas.md

 - How about other sections of the map with other climates like tundra, desert, etc
 - Types of plants?
 - Crafting items with another items
+- Wild grass with trash like wheels, cans, etc